-275 4.
-Environmental Consequences 4.12 Impacts on Recreation Reconfigured Alternative 2 Option 1 The contribution of Option 1 to cumulative impacts on recreation would be the same as that of the PSEGS, with two exceptions.
-Its contribution to the conversion of land would include additional 310 acres of land that would no longer be available for dispersed recreational use, resulting in a greater overall and project-specific cumulative impact (a 0.5 percent contribution to the total potential conversion).
-However, it also would not build the two towers proposed under the PSEGS, and therefore would not be visible from as many locations as the PSEGS, resulting in a substantially reduced contribution to a cumulative impact resulting from changes in the natural character of dispersed and developed recreational sites.
-Option 2 Like Option 1, Option 2 does not include the PSEGS's towers and would similarly avoid impacts related to their visibility from recreational sites.
-Option 2 would have the same types of contributions to cumulative impacts as the PSEGS and Option 1, but would occupy 3,965 acres, resulting in a contribution to the conversion of dispersed recreational land that is slightly greater than that of the PSEGS and slightly smaller than that of Option 1.
-(For reference, Reconfigured Alternative 2 (Options 1 and 2) are shown in Figure 2-4 and Figure 2-5, respectively; these are provided in PSPP PA/FEIS Appendix A.) No Action Alternative A To the extent that No Action Alternative A would not result in development of the site, no contribution to a cumulative impact on recreation would occur.
-However, since the ROW application area is located within the Riverside East SEZ, the CDCA Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future, potentially resulting in cumulative impacts similar to those of the PSEGS or PSPP.
-4.12.4 Summary of Mitigation Measures No additional mitigation measures are required.
-4.12.5 Residual Impacts after Mitigation Measures were Implemented Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.
-4.12.6 Unavoidable Adverse Impacts Approval of the PSEGS would result in no unavoidable adverse impacts on recreational resources.
-Palen Solar Electric Generating System Draft SEIS 4.12-4 July 2013
+The contribution of Reconfigured Alternative 2 Option 1 to cumulative impacts on recreation would be the same as that of the Palen Solar Electric Generating System, with two exceptions.
+Reconfigured Alternative 2 Option 1's contribution to the conversion of land would include an additional 310 acres of land that would no longer be available for dispersed recreational use, resulting in a greater overall and project-specific cumulative impact (a 0.5 percent contribution to the total potential conversion).
+However, Reconfigured Alternative 2 Option 1 also would not build the two towers proposed under the Palen Solar Electric Generating System, and therefore the project would not be visible from as many locations as the Palen Solar Electric Generating System, resulting in a substantially reduced contribution to a cumulative impact resulting from changes in the natural character of dispersed and developed recreational sites.

+Like Reconfigured Alternative 2 Option 1, Reconfigured Alternative 2 Option 2 does not include the Palen Solar Electric Generating System's towers and would similarly avoid impacts related to their visibility from recreational sites.
+Reconfigured Alternative 2 Option 2 would have the same types of contributions to cumulative impacts as the Palen Solar Electric Generating System and Reconfigured Alternative 2 Option 1, but Reconfigured Alternative 2 Option 2 would occupy 3,965 acres, resulting in a contribution to the conversion of dispersed recreational land that is slightly greater than that of the Palen Solar Electric Generating System and slightly smaller than that of Reconfigured Alternative 2 Option 1.

+No Action Alternative A would not result in development of the site, so no contribution to a cumulative impact on recreation would occur.
+However, since the ROW application area is located within the Riverside East SEZ, the CDCA Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future, potentially resulting in cumulative impacts similar to those of the Palen Solar Electric Generating System or the Palen Solar Power Project (PSPP).